JordanCrown/wordpress-user-guide-template/exporting_form_submissions.md

 ![Form Entries Export Tool](Screen Shot 2016-01-12 at 3.47.46 PM.png)

-Once you’ve selected a form from which you want to export entries, you’ll be able to select what fields to include in the download and filter entries based on submitted data or timeframe.
+Once you've selected a form from which you want to export entries, you'll be able to select what fields to include in the download and filter entries based on submitted data or timeframe.